On $1/2$ estimate for global Newlander-Nirenberg theorem: Iteration scheme and convergence of maps

 Furthermore, $\tilde D=\{z\in \mathcal U\colon\tilde\rho<0\}$ is a $C^2$ domain with $\pa \widetilde D\subset\mathcal N(\rho)$. \end{lemma}

-We recall that for a bounded strictly pseudoconvex domain $D$ with $C^2$ defining function $\rho_0$, there is an $\ve(D)>0$ such that if $\| \rho - \rho_0 \|_2 < \ve(D)$, then all the bounds in the estimates for the Rychkov extension, the smoothing operator $S_t$ constructed in Section 2, and the homotopy operator \re{Hq} are upper stable for domains with defining function $\rho$.
-Furthermore, by \rl{Lem::Levi}, the domain defined by $ \rho < 0$ is strictly pseudoconvex if $\ve(D)$ is sufficiently small.
+Notice that for a bounded strictly pseudoconvex domain $D_0$ with $C^2$ defining function $\rho_0$, there is an $\ve(D_0)>0$ such that if $\| \rho - \rho_0 \|_2 < \ve(D_0)$, then all the constants in \rp{Prop::diffeo_est} can be chosen independent of $\rho$.
+Furthermore, by \rl{Lem::Levi}, the domain defined by $ \rho < 0$ is strictly pseudoconvex if $\ve(D_0)$ is sufficiently small.

 Finally, we let